kalyanamp/notes/serf.md

 ### Custom event propagation

 The user may extend the Serf messages with custom events and queries.
-Serf will propate events and run associated scripts on the nodes.
+Serf will propagate events and run associated scripts on the nodes.
 Queries work similarly with the result of the triggered scripts being returned to the caller.